kuriboshi/lips/README.md

 ## Requirements

-The code requires C++20 and CMake 3.18 or newer.
-The CMakePresets.json file requires CMake 3.21.0 or newer.
+The code requires C++20 and CMake 3.21 or newer.

 ## Platforms